 Why Is This Area Important?

-We firmly believe that the key to financial success is a diversified portfolio of investments at a level of risk you feel comfortable with.
-Drawing on our professional experience, we have for many years been guiding clients through the investment maze, helping them make the right financial choices.
+We firmly believe that the key to financial success is a diversified and balanced portfolio which is invested at a level of risk you feel comfortable with and are able to take.
+By drawing on our years of professional experience and knowledge we are able to guide and assist our clients through the investment maze, helping them to make the financial decisions which are right for them.

 Risk Versus Reward

-When an individual is deciding about what sort of savings or investment is right for them, one of the first things to consider is what is known as the risk/reward ratio.
-This refers to the fact, that generally, the more risk you are willing to take with your investment, the higher the potential rewards that can be gained, however there are risks in doing this, as the fall in the value of the investment can also be greater.
+When an individual is deciding about what sort of savings or investment is right for them, one of the first things to consider is what is known as the risk / reward ratio.
+This refers to the fact, that generally, the more risk you are willing to take with your investment, the higher the potential rewards that can be gained; however, conversely the fall in the value of the investment can also be that much greater.

 Asset Classes

-Generally, there are deemed to be 4 different types of asset classes in which an individual can invest:
+Generally speaking there are 4 main types of asset classes in which an individual can invest:

 Cash